Ginnungagap -- a massively parallel cosmological initial conditions generator: Code validation tests

 Zoomed initial conditions were then generated with effective resolutions corresponding to $N_{1D}^3 = 1024^3$, $2048^3$, $3072^3$, $4096^3$, and $8192^3$ particles in the full box.
 The ICs were generated at $z=99$ for the $4096^3$ and $8192^3$ resolutions, and at $z=80$ for the lower resolutions.
 In all zoomed setups, the outer regions of the box retained the base resolution of $256^3$ particles.
 The simulations were run using the \texttt{GADGET-2} code with the Tree+PM algorithm and employing the \texttt{PlaceHighResRegion} option to efficiently handle the zoom region.

-We identify two halos resembling the Milky Way (MW) and M31 in these simulations at $z=0$ using the \texttt{AHF} halo finder \citep{AHF}, and we plot their masses (as determined by the halo finder) in the left panel of Fig.~\ref{fig:LG}.
+We identify two halos resembling the Milky Way (MW) and M31 in these simulations at $z=0$ using the \texttt{AHF} halo finder \citep{AHF}, and we plot their masses (as determined by the halo finder) in the {top} left panel of Fig.~\ref{fig:LG}.
 The corresponding mass accretion histories (MAHs) of the two halos are shown in Fig.~\ref{fig:mahs}.
 For all zoom simulations ($N_{1D} \geq 1024$), the halo masses exhibit an RMS scatter of only about 1\% between different resolutions, with no significant systematic trend with resolution.
 In the non-zoomed $256^3$ simulation, each of the two halos contains roughly 100 particles, so the larger mass discrepancy relative to the higher-resolution runs is expected.
-The particle mass increases by a factor of 64 between the $256^3$ and $1024^3$ simulations.
+The particle mass increases by a factor of 64 between the $256^3$ and $1024^3$ simulations. {The maximum circular velocity shows smaller variations than the virial mass (top right panel of Fig.~\ref{fig:LG}), while the halo spin parameter show larger variations (bottom left panel of Fig.~\ref{fig:LG}).}

-The right panel of Fig.~\ref{fig:LG} shows the displacement of the halo centers relative to their positions in the $8192^3$ simulation.
+The {bottom} right panel of Fig.~\ref{fig:LG} shows the displacement of the halo centers relative to their positions in the $8192^3$ simulation.
 The position errors are smaller than the size of a high-resolution cell (defined as $L_{\mathrm{box}}/N_{1D}$) for all simulations, with mean offsets of 0.5 and 0.4 cell sizes for the M31 and MW halos, respectively.

 A similar approach for generating zoomed ICs has been employed in the HESTIA suite of simulations \citep{PIL_HESTIA}, which aim to reproduce Local Group analogues within a realistic cosmological environment.
 The main difference from the simulations described above is that the lowest-resolution part of the box was sampled with $64^3$ particles, and the runs were performed using the \texttt{AREPO} hydrodynamical code.
 The HESTIA suite includes three pairs of zoomed simulations of the same systems at two resolutions, $4096^3$ and $8192^3$.
 The masses of the Milky Way and M31 analogues in these pairs show an RMS scatter of about 2\% between the two resolutions.